syiming/testbed/docs/source/support/gcp.md

 gcloud compute instances start transformer-tutorial --zone=us-central1-b
 ```

-You have started VM.
-Then you need to use SSH to login/access your VM.
+After you start your VM, you can use SSH to login/access your VM.

 Login VM: